Campus Improvement Plan

 Spring 2023: 163 students completed one or more advanced courses

-Evaluation Data Sources: Skyward course data (AAC and AP courses)
+Evaluation Data Sources: Skyward course data (AAC courses)

 Strategy 1: Identifying students in core academic classes to place in AAC courses, along with providing the necessary support for students to be successful.